Exempting Courses

 Marketing Management (MARKETNG 795)

-For more information on exemption exams and dates, please visit the Incoming Student Website.
+For more information and exemption exam dates, please visit your Canvas Dashboard and review your Incoming Student Website.

 Frequently Asked Questions

 There are two types of core course exemptions available: administrative and by examination.
-You may receive an administrative exemption based on prior coursework or professional experience, or you may wish to demonstrate your knowledge by taking an exemption exam upon arrival at Fuqua.
+You may receive an administrative exemption based on prior coursework or professional experience, or you may wish to demonstrate your knowledge by taking an exemption exam.

 Exemption results will be sent to you via email along with information about how your schedule will be adjusted to accommodate the exempted core course(s).